 There is no fixed noise level, however, this will be considered, along with the time of day the noise occurs, how often and for how long the noise goes on for.
 The noise would have to be a significant problem and impact considerably on you to be defined as a statutory nuisance.

 Complaints are investigated under the Environmental Protection Act 1990.
-If you feel that you are being affected by statutory noise nuisance and want to make a complaint you will be asked to:
+If you feel that you are being affected by statutory noise nuisance and want to make a complaint you will be asked to complete noise diary sheets.
+Please refer to the guidance notes before submitting your form.:

 Note that you must fill out the electronic form in one session otherwise your data will be lost.

-For completed printable version send to email@example.com with 'Noise/Odour Form' in the subject box.
+Send completedforms to firstname.lastname@example.org with 'Noise/odour form' in the subject box.

 If we think that the noise is likely to be a statutory nuisance then we will investigate the complaint further.
 Our investigations may take the form of visits to your property and the use of digital recording equipment.
 If we think a statutory nuisance exists we will serve a noise abatement notice to stop the noise occurring.
 Where appropriate we will always offer advice and assistance to the person who is alleged to be causing the noise in order to minimise it.